sagarmish1234/resume/CV_Sagar_Mishra_2025.typ

     , day:1),
     "Present"
   )[
-    - Developed high-performance math *Spring Batch* applications for a fintech company, processing millions of records daily, improving data processing efficiency by 30% through optimized batch configurations.
+    - Spearheaded high-performance *Spring Batch* applications for a fintech company, processing millions of records daily, improving data processing efficiency by 30% through optimized batch configurations.
     - Architected and migrated scalable RESTful microservices from *Gaia Cloud* to *AWS ECS*, reducing operational costs by 25% and enhancing application scalability.
-    - Designed and implemented REST APIs using *Spring Boot* framework, consuming *GraphQL* APIs to drive modernization efforts and improve data consistency by 20% across distributed systems.
+    - Designed and authored REST APIs using *Spring Boot* framework, consuming *GraphQL* APIs to drive modernization efforts and improve data consistency by 20% across distributed systems.
     - Leveraged *Redis* in-memory caching to optimize API performance, reducing redundant downstream API calls by 35% and cutting response times by 40%.
     - Streamlined CI/CD pipelines using *Jenkins*, *Git*, and *Docker*, automating deployments and achieving 100% on-time delivery for production releases.
     - Integrated *Cassandra* NoSQL database into microservices architecture, enabling massive scalability to support high-throughput fintech workloads with 99.9% uptime.